Shutter by Ramona Emerson

 S

 It was a Fresh Air interview with the author that took me to this book.
-Ramona Emerson is Navaho, is a documentary film maker and this is her first book.
+Ramona Emerson is Navajo, is a documentary film maker and this is her first book.
 She used her own experiences to create the main character, Rita.
 The author was a forensic photographer for some years and had a beloved grandmother who raised her.

 The book opens with Rita spending hours photographing the gruesome scene of a presumed suicide of a woman who jumped or was pushed onto a roadway.
 The detailed description was difficult to read and the author said she wanted people to understand the experiences of forensic photographers.
 She said though much of her work was not so gruesome, she did carry images in her head that gave her nightmares early in her career.